Kindhearted57/move-fuzzer/README.md

 There are two levels of mutation for stateful fuzzing, sequence level and parameter level.
 For stateless fuzzing there is only parameter level.
 Sequence level: Generates random call sequences by combining `target_functions` and `fuzz_functions`, randomly duplicates functions from existing sequence to create longer sequences.
 Shuffle entire sequence to randomize execution order.
 Parameter level: each function in sequence gets its parameters mutated.
-4. **Crash & Bug Detection**: Fuzzer monitors for crashes, aborts or invariant violations.
+5. **Crash & Bug Detection**: Fuzzer monitors for crashes, aborts or invariant violations.
 Detected issues are recorded along with the input sequence that triggered them.
 5. **Output**: Logs of interesting inputs, sequences, coverage statistics, and potential vulnerabilities.

+**Coverage based fuzzing**:

+Currently, coverage based fuzzing is only applied to stateless fuzzing in Sui-fuzzer.
+Stateful fuzzing lacks a meaningful feedback mechanism because transactions can span multiple contracts, depend on complex sequences of object state changes, and interact with shared resources (in the context of Sui).
+Unlike stateless fuzzing, where each input is isolated and coverage directly reflects which execution paths have been explored.
+In stateful fuzzing, the effect of a single input is highly context-dependent.

 ## My Approach & Contribution